-PHAROS AI Factory announces the 6th Course of its Training Series, under the title “Vision Representation Learning and Generative Models in Biomedicine“, under the Specialisation AI4Health.
+PHAROS AI Factory announced the 6th Course of its Training Series, with the title “Vision Representation Learning and Generative Models in Biomedicine“, under the AI4Health Topic, that successfully took place on March 16th, 2026.

 Presentation language: Greek

-This course explores state-of-the-art machine learning techniques for biomedical image analysis, focusing on how deep neural networks learn visual representations for tasks such as classification, segmentation and anomaly detection.
-The first part introduces vision representation learning, covering convolutional neural networks, transfer learning and self-supervised approaches, with examples from medical imaging and histopathology.
-The second part focuses on generative models, including Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs), and their applications in data augmentation, image synthesis and scientific discovery.
-Through theory, demonstrations and real-world examples, participants will gain practical insight into how these techniques are applied in modern biomedical AI workflows.
+Description: This course explored state-of-the-art machine learning techniques for biomedical image analysis, focusing on how deep neural networks learn visual representations for tasks such as classification, segmentation and anomaly detection.
+The first part introduced vision representation learning, covering convolutional neural networks, transfer learning and self-supervised approaches, with examples from medical imaging and histopathology.
+The second part focused on generative models, including Variational Autoencoders (VAEs) and Generative Adversarial Networks (GANs), and their applications in data augmentation, image synthesis and scientific discovery.
+Through theory, demonstrations and real-world examples, participants gained practical insight into how these techniques are applied in modern biomedical AI workflows.

 Learning Objectives

-- Gain a deeper understanding of vision representation learning techniques in biomedicine
+- Gained a deeper understanding of vision representation learning techniques in biomedicine

-- Understand the role of generative models in biomedical image analysis
+- Understood the role of generative models in biomedical image analysis

-- Learn how modern deep learning architectures are applied to medical and biological data
+- Learned how modern deep learning architectures are applied to medical and biological data

-- Engage with practical examples and case studies drawn from real-world research
+- Engaged with practical examples and case studies drawn from real-world research

 Learning Outcomes: